wayoda/LedControl/README.md

 The code should work with most boards and architectures but I only test it for the ESP32 Dev Module.
 Feel free to create an issue if something is missing or not working correctly.

+Please note that while 7-Segment Displays are supported, most functions are intended for use with LED-Matrices and are not tested with 7-Segment Displays.
+Testing and reporting of problems or even fixes are welcome.

 ## Issues, help and contributer information

 Whatever questions or suggestions you have, please provide detailed information about what you want, what went wrong and what your environment is.